taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka and Pippa roll two large plastic barrels on a grassy path up a steep, terraced hill, towards a long row of tall greenhouses.
 The barrels are heavy with water and the two children lean their whole bodies into the endeavor.
 The cuttlefish mechapet holds two large woven shade-fans over the children's heads, while the crow mechapet moves sticks and other obstacles out of their path.

-Pippa: **"*Io was cheating, I know it!
-They haven't had to work further away than the apple trees ever since we started trying out all of their 'work assignment algorithms'.*"**
+Pippa: **"*No, *Soka-aa*, Io was cheating, I know it!
+They haven't had to work further away than the apple trees ever since we started trying out all of their 'work assignment algorithms'...*"**

 Asoka: **"*It's only been a week...maybe you've just had bad luck?*"**